SRI-CSL/sally/README.md

 Sally is a model checker for infinite state systems described as transition systems.
 It is research software under development so the features and the input language may change rapidly.

-The project is supported by NASA contract NNX14AI05A.

 ## Prerequisites